Master's & PhD Programs

 Program Model and Requirements

-The combined MClSc/PhD program takes fives years to finish and students complete all of the requirements of both the PhD program in Hearing Science and the MClSc program in Audiology, offered through the School of Communication Sciences and Disorders.
-Students complete most of the MClSc course requirements during the first two years of study.
-The PhD program requirements are integrated into the full five years, with the clinical requirements necessary to practice as an audiologist completed near the end of the program.
-In completing the research components of the program, students are required to work with a research supervisor in the field of Hearing Science and should make arrangements for supervision prior to applying to the program.
+The combined MClSc/PhD program takes five years to finish, and students complete all of the requirements of both the PhD program in the Hearing Science field and the MClSc program in Audiology, offered through the School of Communication Sciences and Disorders.
+Students begin with two years of full-time study in the PhD program, followed by two years of full-time study in the MClSc program.
+The MClSc degree is conferred following the fourth year of study.
+The final components of the PhD program are completed during the fifth year.
+In completing the research components of the program, students are required to work with a research supervisor appointed in the School of Communication Sciences and Disorders in the field of Hearing Science and should make arrangements for supervision prior to applying to the program.
 Students are also required to develop an original thesis that introduces new knowledge to the field and pass comprehensive examinations.

 Students in this program pursue a research-based degree (PhD) related to occupational therapy in one of nine fields of study and earn the professional qualifications to practice as a registered Occupational Therapist (MScOT).